mvolkmann/MyUnixEnv/notes/VueNotes.md

   - versions of installed web browsers
   - versions of installed npm packages

-### Ejecting

-With React projects that are created using create-react-app, the kinds of configuration changes that can be made are limited.
-Certain kinds of changes required "ejecting".
-This removes the dependency on the `react-scripts` library and copies many configuration files and dependencies into the project.
-After ejecting, it is no longer possible to take advantage of improvements to the `react-scripts` library.

-Vue projects created with the Vue CLI never require ejecting to customize their build process.
-They can always take advantage of improvements to the `@vue/cli-service` library.

 ## Things Nobody Does

 There are many things that are possible in Vue